-Kelly Rosati is the vice president of Community Outreach at Focus on the Family where she oversees the Adoption & Orphan Care Initiative and the Sanctity of Human Life department.
-Rosati also directs the Option Ultrasound Program, The Truth Project and Focus' Community Care efforts.
+Kelly Rosati is the vice president of Community Outreach at Focus on the Family where she serves as the ministry spokesperson on Child Advocacy issues.
+Ms. Rosati oversees the Adoption and Orphan Care Initiative, the Sanctity of Human Life department, Option Ultrasound, and the Community Care efforts.

 Rosati is a frequent public speaker on the topics of sanctity of human life and adoption and orphan care related topics.
-She has been featured in various media outlets, including The Denver Post, New York Daily News, the Wall Street Journal and numerous radio stations throughout the country.
+She has been featured in various media outlets, including The Denver Post, New York Daily News, the Wall Street Journal, Christianity Today, Honolulu Advertiser and numerous radio stations throughout the country.

 Rosati received her undergraduate degree from Marquette University and graduated cum laude from the University of Nebraska College of Law.
 She and her husband have been married 24 years and live with their four children in Colorado Springs, Colo.